Thousands of Acres Ablaze in Colorado, New Mexico

 So far, about 14 outbuildings have been destroyed at the Philmont Scout Ranch, according to the US Forest Service.
 The ranch, which belongs to the Boy Scouts of America, had already been evacuated by the time the fire closed in on it.

-A vegetation fire in Laguna Beach, California, has torched about 125 acres and is being fought by 75 firefighters, according to the Orange County Fire Authority.
+A vegetation fire in Laguna Beach, California, about 50 miles south of Los Angeles, has torched about 250 acres.
+More than 400 firefighters are fighting the blaze, according to the Orange County Fire Authority.
+There was 0% containment as of Saturday night.

-No injuries or damaged structures have been reported in the fire that’s been dubbed the Aliso Fire, but evacuations are underway in the Top of the World neighborhood in Laguna Beach.
-By Saturday, about 1,500 Laguna Beach residents were evacuated.
+No injuries or damaged structures have been reported in the blaze, dubbed the Aliso Fire, but about 2,000 Laguna Beach residents had been evacuated by Saturday.

+Some of the mandatory evacuations were lifted Saturday night, but they remained in effect for the Top of the World neighborhood, according to the Orange County Fire Authority.